 Representative Cases

 • Mobley v.
 Facebook, Inc., No. 16 Civ.
 06440 (N.D.
-Cal.), Communications Workers of America v.
+Cal.); Communication Workers of America v.
 Facebook (EEOC), Spees v.
-Facebook (EEOC) – Negotiated groundbreaking settlements of three class cases challenging discrimination on Facebook’s ad platform in jobs, housing, and credit based on age, gender, race, and national origin, with Facebook agreeing to make far reaching changes to its ad platform to prevent discrimination, including creating a special mandatory portal for the creation of job, housing, and credit ads without discriminatory filtering options.
+Facebook (EEOC); National Fair Housing Alliance v.
+Facebook, 18-cv-02689 (S.D.N.Y.)– Negotiated groundbreaking settlements of four class and organizational actions on behalf of a union, a fair housing group, and workers challenging discrimination on Facebook’s ad platform in jobs, housing, and credit based on age, gender, race, and national origin, with Facebook agreeing to make far reaching changes to its ad platform to prevent discrimination, including creating a special mandatory portal for the creation of job, housing, and credit ads without discriminatory filtering options.

 • Bradley v.
 T-Mobile and Amazon.com, No. 17 Civ.
 07232 (N.D.
 Cal.) - Settled the first federal court action to challenge an employer’s practice of steering digital job ads away from workers based on a protected status.